 - Frontloaded: Begins serving as much as 40% higher than a goal tapering off as the line item draws to its end

 Learn more in Change the delivery speed of a line item.

 When there are multiple active creatives in a single line item, you can use settings to control how creatives can be displayed on a single webpage.

-- One or more: When possible, serve multiple creatives in the line item per ad request
+- One or more: When possible, serve multiple creatives in the line item per webpage

-- Only one: Only serve one creative in this line item per ad request
+- Only one: Only serve one creative in this line item per webpage

 - As many as possible: Prioritizes creatives associated with this line item